 London Publishing Partnership, October 2018

 In his book ‘China, Trade and Power, Why the West’s Economic Engagement has Failed,’ Stewart Paterson argues that Western countries need to further put pressure on China to open up and engage in authentic political reforms rather than the “indulgent engagement attitude” that liberal economies have displayed so far when it comes to China.

 Paterson considers China’s entry to the World Trade Organisation as the key turning point.
 By granting access to the WTO, he argues, the West hoped to trigger a political change in China.
-Not only did that not occur, but unfettered access to global markets also enabled China to gain a further advantage whilst play by the rules of the liberal market.
+Not only did that not occur, but unfettered access to global markets also enabled China to gain a further advantage whilst playing by the rules of the liberal market.

 Paterson sometimes overstates his case but it can’t be denied that China’s growth following access to the WTO has rapidly influenced the political economy in the West and rewritten the geopolitics not just of China but of the world.

 If Paterson identifies China’s accession to the WTO as a defining moment, Elizabeth Economy treats the ascent to power of Xi Jinping as the key to interpreting China’s modern history.

 The author details the transformative impact of Xi Jinping’s policy in China and abroad.
 She describes the ambitious and expansive moves President Xi is adopting overseas and the decisive approach he is implementing within the country’s borders.
 Underlining these traits of Xi Jinping’s policy, Economy provides an informative explanation of what she calls the “Third Revolution”.